Accredited by the Commission on Dental Education of the American Dental Association.

 - A student repeating a Dental Assisting course must repeat both the theory and clinical components of the course.

-- A student may be readmitted only if space is available.
+- A student may be re-enrolled only if space is available.

-To remain in good standing once enrolled to the Dental Assisting Program, the student must:
+To remain in good standing once enrolled in the Dental Assisting program, the student must: